oddbird/oddleventy/content/interviews/talkscript.md

 tags:
   - _post
   - _elsewhere
-  - interview
+  - Interview
-  - code
+  - Code
-  - podcast
+  - Podcast
 summary: |
   On Episode 18,
   the TalkScript team continues the live-ish at JSConfUS podcast series